 While you’re not restricted to writing on topics listed in our editorial calendar, you may improve your chances of getting published, or shorten the time until publication, by preparing an article that matches the calendar.
 Articles directed toward a particular topic should be submitted at least six months in advance so there is adequate time for peer review and editing.

-Finally, although we have regular contributors for most of our columns, we will accept submissions into the review process for “Back to Basics,” “Try This Today” and “My Quality Story”.
+Finally, although we have regular contributors for most of our columns, if you are interested in writing for one of them please contact our editorial team.
+We will accept submissions into the review process for “Back to Basics,” “Try This Today” and “My Quality Story”.
 These are the only columns for which we accept submissions.

 “Try This Today” (formerly “One Good Idea”)

 This column helps readers learn about tools and techniques other professionals have developed or revised to help with daily tasks.
 This column should be about a new tool or a new twist on an old tool.
 You should include measurable results that prove the tool or technique works well.

 We also consider columns about “one bad idea” — a lesson learned, perhaps the hard way, while attempting to apply a quality tool, technique or program.